Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Ablations

+We propose Series Stationarization, which has no additional learnable parameters, to increase the degree of stationarity and make the time series distribution more stable.
+As is shown in Table~\ref{tab:adf}, after our normalization module processing, the ADF test statistic of the time series gets obviously smaller, which verifies normalization as an effective design to attenuate the non-stationarity of real world time series.

-\section{Ablation of De-stationary Factors}
+\subsection{Ablation of De-stationary Factors}

-To analyze the necessity of de-stationary factors quantitatively, we compare results obtained by these framework variants: only using $\mathbf{\tau}$, only using $\mathbf{\Delta}$, and using both.
+To explore the influence of de-stationary factors, we compare the forecasting results obtained by three variants: only using $\mathbf{\tau}$, only using $\mathbf{\Delta}$, and using both.
 We conduct experiments on two typical datasets: Exchange (8 variables) and Electricity (321 variables).

-As is shown in Table~\ref{tab:full_abla}, the forecasting performance will degrade a lot if we only use one of $\tau$ and $\mathbf{\Delta}$, especially without $\tau$ ($0.196\to0.212, 0.441\to0.550$ under the predict-336 setting). which validates the complete form as stated in Equation~\ref{equ:nsattns} is a better choice.
+As is shown in Table~\ref{tab:full_abla}, the forecasting performance will degrade in all cases if we only employ single one of $\tau$ and $\mathbf{\Delta}$, especially without $\tau$ ($0.196\to0.212, 0.441\to0.550$ under the predict-336 setting), which validates the complete form as stated in Equation~\ref{equ:nsattns} is a better choice.